Removing Teeth

 Extractions and oral surgery may sound daunting.
 Learn more about the process to calm your fears.

-Your child’s tooth may need to be removed in cases where it is: (1) severely broken down and cannot be adequately restored, (2) infected, or (3) impacted in the bone and negatively affecting adjacent teeth or structures.
+A tooth may need to be removed in cases where it is: (1) severely broken down and cannot be adequately restored, (2) infected, or (3) impacted in the bone and negatively affecting adjacent teeth or structures.

 Sedation

 If you feel that nitrous oxide is not strong enough, we also provide care under general anesthesia.
-This may be a better option for removing teeth that are difficult to access, infected or for removing a large number of teeth all in one visit.
+This may be a better option for removing teeth that are difficult to access, infected, or for removing a large number of teeth all in one visit.
 Learn more about general anesthesia here.

 Elevating & Delivering the Tooth

 Dr. Perusini will first use instruments to elevate (or loosen) the tooth.
-Your child will not feel any pain, but they may feel pressure.
+Your child will not feel any pain but they may feel pressure.
 When the tooth is sufficiently mobile, Dr. Perusini will use forceps to remove the tooth.

 Cleaning & Sutures